How Does a Contact-Start Plasma Cutter Work? Pros & Cons

 High voltage sparks in contact-start plasma cutters can mar or distort delicate metals, posing a risk to the workpiece.

-Additionally, contact-start systems can generate significant electromagnetic interference (EMI).
-This interference may disrupt nearby sensitive electronic equipment, making these cutters unsuitable for environments containing such devices.
+Additionally, especially in HF contact-start systems, electromagnetic interference (EMI) can be significant.
+This interference may disrupt nearby sensitive electronic equipment, making these cutters unsuitable for environments containing such devices unless you use EMI-mitigating designs and follow good installation practices.

 Regular maintenance is also required due to wear and tear on the torch and electrode from constant contact with the workpiece.
 This necessity can increase downtime and costs over time.